SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     from showing up anywhere else in the language.

 In Swift, there are two kinds of types: named types and compound types.
-A *named type* is a type that can be given a particular name when it is defined.
+A :newTerm:`named type` is a type that can be given a particular name when it is defined.
-Named types include instances of abstract data types, such as classes, structures, enumerations, and protocols.
+Named types include classes, structures, enumerations, and protocols.
 For example,
-instances of a user-defined class named ``Foo`` have the type ``Foo``.
+instances of a user-defined class named ``MyClass`` have the type ``MyClass``.
-In addition to user-defined named types, the Swift Standard Library defines many commonly used named types, including those that represent arrays, dictionaries, and optionals.
+In addition to user-defined named types, the Swift Standard Library defines many commonly used named types, including those that represent arrays, dictionaries, and optional values.

+..
+TODO: Discuss with Jeanne: What do we call instances of the "Optional" type?

-What are normally considered primitive or basic data types in other languages, like those that represent numbers, characters, and strings, are actually named types, defined and implemented in the Swift Standard Library using structures.
+Data types that are normally considered basic or primitive in other languages, like those that represent numbers, characters, and strings, are actually named types, defined and implemented in the Swift Standard Library using structures.